Learn-Write-Repeat/Web-Development/README.md

 ### Module 5
 >Back-end JavaScript Development
-1. Back-end Development with NodeJS
-2. Back-end Development with NodeJS Frameworks: ExpressJS
+1. Back-end Development with NodeJS and ExpressJS
-3. Build Your Own REST API with ExpressJS
+2. Build Your Own REST API with ExpressJS
 4. Integrate Front-end with Back-end API's

 ### Module 6